danielslobUM/CQA-GDD/README.md

 - self.xdim, self.ydim, self.zdim: the dimension of a voxel of the CT scan.
 Since we are not exporting CT scans we can not automatically get these values.
 Put them in manually.
 - self.value1, self.value2, self.value3: values used by the adapted Nelson rules to detect outliers, trend shifts and trend drifts.
 Further explained in Van Acht et al.

+## Contact

+If you have any further questions or errors with the code, do not hesitate to contact me: niels.v.acht@catharinaziekenhuis.nl